Guest Artist in Residence

 The Guest Artist in Residence program is open to any artist whose primary medium is clay.

-Since 1992 the Clay Studio's Guest Artist in Residence program has hosted artists from over thirty five countries including Anquilla, Australia, Belgium, Canada, China, The Czech Republic, England, Finland, France, Germany, Greece, Hungary, India, Iran, Ireland, Israel, Italy, Jamaica, Japan, Korea, Latvia, Lithuania, Mexico, Peru, Puerto Rico, Romania, Russia, Sweden, South Korea, Spain, Taiwan, Wales, and the United States.
+Since 1992 the Clay Studio's Guest Artist in Residence program has hosted artists from over thirty five countries including Anguilla, Australia, Belgium, Canada, China, The Czech Republic, Egypt, England, Finland, France, Germany, Greece, Hungary, India, Iran, Ireland, Israel, Italy, Jamaica, Japan, Korea, Latvia, Lithuania, Mexico, Peru, Puerto Rico, Romania, Russia, Sweden, South Korea, South Africa, Spain, Taiwan, Wales, and the United States.

 The Guest Artist-in-Residence Program provides:

-- a 12 x 12 ft. studio on The Clay Studio's third floor
+- A 12 x 12 ft. studio housed within our school on the third floor of our building.

-Artist RequirementsEach artist is required to leave one work for the permanent collection, present an evening slide lecture for The Clay Studio community, and accompany the Claymobile outreach program and/or offer demonstrations in the Studio's classes.
+Artist RequirementsEach artist is requested to present an evening slide lecture for The Clay Studio community, and accompany the Claymobile outreach program and/or offer demonstrations in the Studio's classes.
 These obligations usually amount to no more than four hours each week.
 When appropriate, workshops are offered by the artists for an additional honorarium.
-Artists may be requested to present slide lectures to nearby university ceramics programs (honoraria are arranged by the universities).
+Artists may be requested to present slide lectures to nearby university ceramics programs (honoraria are arranged by the universities), it is up to the artist to arrange these events, with the support of the Curator.
 The artist is responsible for his/her own travel to and from The Clay Studio.

 Interaction with The Clay Studio CommunityThe program has very little structure by design.
-The artists are provided with keys and may choose to work when they find it most advantageous.
-They are expected to be open to the questions of Clay Studio students and artists, while The Clay Studio community has been requested not to become too obtrusive.
-The central location of the guest artist studio has been described as a "fish bowl" but in the past, artists have enjoyed ample contact with people working at all levels in ceramics.
-This also facilitates quick socialization for the guest artists.
+Artists are provided with keys and may choose to work when they find it most advantageous.
+Artists are expected to be open to the questions of Clay Studio students and artists.
+While at The Clay Studio guest artists enjoy ample contact with people working at all levels in ceramics.

 A complete application must include the following:

-- a corresponding image list in hard copy that includes the following: image number, title, medium, size, and date.
+- A corresponding image list that includes the following: image number, title, medium, size, and date.